Truist Securities Reiterates Lantheus Holdings (LNTH) Buy Recommendation

 What is the Fund Sentiment?

 There are 994 funds or institutions reporting positions in Lantheus Holdings.
-This is an increase of 73 owner(s) or 7.93% in the last quarter.
-Average portfolio weight of all funds dedicated to LNTH is 0.43%, an increase of 3.53%.
-Total shares owned by institutions decreased in the last three months by 0.43% to 82,349K shares.
-The put/call ratio of LNTH is 1.12, indicating a bearish outlook.
+This is an increase of 84 owner(s) or 9.23% in the last quarter.
+Average portfolio weight of all funds dedicated to LNTH is 0.43%, an increase of 3.50%.
+Total shares owned by institutions increased in the last three months by 0.94% to 82,373K shares.
+The put/call ratio of LNTH is 2.43, indicating a bearish outlook.

 What are Other Shareholders Doing?